-Reservoir engineers can assess the results of previous stimulation activities in context of the factors that influence the outcomes.
-They can then apply those learnings to determine the best strategies for similar subsurface conditions, determining what methods were most effective and avoiding methods that failed.
+With CoViz 4D reservoir engineers can visually assess the results of previous stimulation activities in context of the geologic and reservoir factors that influence the outcomes.
+They can then apply those learnings to determine the best strategies for similar subsurface conditions, determining and focusing on treatments that were the most effective and avoiding methods that failed.
 This approach:

 - provides an accurate picture of how a reservoir has responded to specific hydraulic fracturing strategies